 I keep quiet, wanting to hear more.
-We’ve built a fragile rapport (which is pretty cool, since he’s obviously a hardass) and I don’t want to jinx it by speaking out of turn.
+We’ve built a fragile rapport (which is pretty cool, since he’s a total hardass) and I don’t want to jinx it by speaking out of turn.

 “The Reft is a curse.
 It appeared without warning and swept through Evermoor.
-The Velic Tessellate acted as a conduit—the Reft traveled through its pre-established channels, once used for communication and convenience, but now a vector for malice and hate.”
+The Velic Tessellate acted as a conduit.
+The Reft traveled through its pre-established channels, once used for communication and convenience, but now vectors for malice and hate.”

 “What does it do?”
 We’ve been walking up the road on a steady incline.
 Now it smooths into level ground.

 “It taints your aura, amplifying your anger to a destructive degree.
-Our mages have yet to identify the cause, but they believe it originated from a Primal buildup.”
+Our mages have yet to identify its cause, but they believe it originated from a Primal buildup.”

 “Primal Magic is an intentional channeling of pure emotion.
-It’s easily the most powerful of all the magics, but it’s wild and dangerous.
-Only the best are able to shape it.”
+Easily the most powerful of all magics, but it is wild and dangerous.
+Only masters are able to shape it.”

 “Did one of these Primal guys infect the Tessellate?”

 “No.” He shakes his head.
-“That was the first possibility our mages ruled out—they found too many points of arcane entry.
+“That was the first possibility our mages ruled out—there were too many points of arcane entry.
 They think it much more likely that a breakdown in dialogue was the primary reason.
-Enough of Evermoor let their malice grow to where it conjured a malady, and the Reft was the result.
-The Fracture was simply the physical tipping point—in less than a week’s time, diplomacy vanished and conflict reigned.
+We let our malice grow and fester, and it eventually transformed into the Crimson Reft.
+The Fracture was simply the physical tipping point—in the span of a week, diplomacy vanished and conflict reigned.
 Bonds and treaties were thrown to the wind.”

 “Why is it Crimson?”

 “The first symptom is a deep reddening beneath the eyes.
-After a month, it begins to affect someone’s behavior.
-Depending on temperament, they become anything from angry to murderous.
-After the reddening fades, a few regain their original demeanor.
+After a week or two, it begins to affect a person’s behavior.
+Depending on their temperament, they become anything from angry to murderous.
+Once the reddening fades, a few regain their original demeanor.
 There are many, however, who remain brutish.”

 “Aye.
 Humans, Fair Folk, Wildlyre…”